Nick Frost

 Best friends

-Nick's first major film role came in Edgar Wright's feature project, the comedy "Shaun of the Dead."
+Nick landed his first major film role in Edgar Wright's feature debut, the comedy "Shaun of the Dead."
 His friend Simon Pegg played the lead and also helped create the screenplay.

 Nick and Simon in the movie "Shaun of the Dead"